How to Recover MySQL/MariaDB Tables: Step-by-Step Guide

 Prerequisites

-• Before you begin, it’s a good idea to make a fresh backup.
-If you need help, check our guide on how to force a backup in cPanel/WHM.
+Before you begin, it’s a good idea to make a fresh backup.

-Quick Reference: The infographic above summarizes the table recovery process at a glance.
+Quick Reference: the diagram above summarizes the table recovery process at a glance.

 Step 1: Verify Database Version